ishan1608/PrettyPrintHTML5Rocks/README.md

 ----------------------------------------------
 ###### Disclaimer

-I have just started this project.
-So the extension is not live yet.
-I am having my final exams in my college too.
-So the work will be slow for now.
-But I hope to make the extension live as soon as I can.
+I haven't been able to create developer's account to upload this extension on Chrome webstore, due to the lack of availability of a Credit Card at my disposal.
+So the extension is still not live yet.
+Adding to the above mentioned reason, I also believe that this extension isn't mature enough or doesn't have enough functionality to be put on webstore.
+I am currently working on a feature to add three font sizes as an option for the user to chose.
+Currently I am stuck on the asynchronous nature of user input.
+Once I have fixed that, maybe I will upload the extension.